FIWARE-AI-Marketplace/ai-marketplace/README.md

 The following gives a description of the steps to be performed for the data space use cases in the demonstrator.

+Demo Videos:
-Here the link to a short 2min intro video in German language: [LinkToShortGermanVideo](https://fiware-ai-marketplace.github.io/ai-marketplace/ShortGerman/)
+- Short intro video in German language: [LinkToShortGermanVideo](https://fiware-ai-marketplace.github.io/ai-marketplace/ShortGerman/)
+- TechScreencast video in German language: [LinkToShortGermanVideo](https://fiware-ai-marketplace.github.io/ai-marketplace/TechScreencastGerman/)

 ### i4Trust use case